wvissers/openhab2-addons-beeclear/README.md

 ## Supported Things

+The basic thing is the "meter" thing, representing the energy meter attached to the BeeClear unit.

-The BeeClear unit comes with a set of databases that collect real time telegram data from the smart energy meter.
-In general, openHAB2 will be used to collect the real time data.
-The RRD4j Persistence addon will typically be used to collect and manage data over time and generate graphics in e.g. the Basic UI or HABPanel.
+Although the BeeClear unit comes with a set of databases that collect real time telegram data from the smart energy meter, usually openHAB will be used for this purpose.
+The RRD4j Persistence addon will typically be used to collect and managedata over time and generate graphics in e.g. the Basic UI or HABPanel.

 ## Discovery